1. What is the Vagelos (Va-j-elos) Scholars Program in the Molecular Life Sciences (MLS)?

 The Vagelos Scholars Program in the Molecular Life Sciences is for students intending to become research scientists within the context of biochemistry, biophysical chemistry, biotechnology, computational biology, gene therapy, genetic engineering, genomics, molecular biology, molecular genetics, molecular medicine, neurobiology, nanotechnology, structural biology, or systems biology.
 The unique feature is an opportunity to work in a Penn research laboratory in the summers after both the sophomore and junior years with stipend.
-Forty course units leading to a B.A. with two science majors is required.
+Forty course units leading to a B.A. with two science majors are required.
 Alternatively, students can major in Biochemistry, Chemistry, or Physics, and earn a simultaneous "submatriculation" master's degree.
 The program is based in the Chemistry Department of the School of Arts and Sciences.
 Freshmen are invited to join the program in April before their first September at Penn.

 2. Is it possible to do everything in only four years?

 All students have completed the program in four years or less.
 Furthermore, the typical student who embarks on the Vagelos Program will most likely have multiple Advanced Placement credits, allowing not only placement in intermediate level courses, but more flexibility.
-Among the first ten years of graduates, about 10% either finished one or more semesters early or took a semester abroad.
-This does require planning.

 This program has been called "accelerated," "intensive," or "rigorous."
 These are not accurate descriptors.
 The required science and mathematics courses are also taken as part of the chemistry, mathematics or physics programs by students outside of the Vagelos Molecular Life Sciences Program.
-The courses are rigorous in the logical sense--not extreme.
+The courses and their sequence, are rigorous in the logical sense--not extreme.
 The Program students often approach their academic work with intensity--but it is a result of internally generated passion.
 We do require five credit units per semester which is, in the College, more work.

 3. Will I be able to take courses in a broad range of subjects?